 Likewise, you could make and sell more specialized fertilizer products for homeowners in your area.

 Your backyard might also provide you with some inspiration that you can use to work with other clients as a landscape designer.
+This business can include high profit margins, depending on your niche and services.

 If you want to work with clients in your area to provide rental items like tables, chairs and electronics for parties, you could use your backyard, garage or shed as a storage facility for those items.
+Depending on your specific offerings, you may need significant space, but profit margins can be high.

 Small Poultry Farm